 In caring for our land and gardens, we employ a combined permaculture and biodynamic gardening model, which facilitates our passion and desire to rebuild the soil and work in harmony with nature to essentially produce food for ourselves, as well as limit any damage to the earth.

-My husband and I work full time on our farm — we care for our approximately 1,250 olive trees and our nearly 700 almond trees, as well as our 4 hectares of vineyards.
-Throughout the year, our work differs according to the seasons: In September, for instance, we harvest almonds and plant winter vegetables and garlic; in December/January, we harvest olives and begin planting peas, beans, and onions, and through the spring to autumn, we plant and plant, and prune the vineyards, and prune again and then finally harvest our grapes in early autumn.
+Our family live and work full time on the farm — we care for our approximately 1,250 olive trees and our nearly 700 almond trees, as well as our 4 hectares of vineyards.
+Throughout the year, our work differs according to the seasons: In September, for instance, we harvest almonds and grapes, and plant winter vegetables and garlic; in December/January, we gather our olives and begin planting peas, beans, and onions, and through the spring to autumn, we plant and plant, prune the vineyards, and prune again, and then finally harvest our grapes in early autumn, completing the circle.

 Our olive oil is cold-pressed virgin olive oil, and we store it in our root cellar for our family to consume throughout the year.
 We store our almonds in our farm shed and shell them as we go through them, sometimes soaking and dehydrating them for a crunchier, more digestible, tastier nut.
-And finally, we share our vineyards with a few friends, who come and help us do all the pruning and collecting and pressing, which we do in our basement bodega — and then we share the wine among us.
+And finally, we make our own wine with the help and guidance of a seasoned wine-expert friend, who takes us through the pruning, collecting and pressing, which our friend leads in an underground bodega — and then we share the wine among us.

 Our vineyards mostly consist of a few varieties of Garnacha, a spicy, berry-flavoured grape that supposedly originated right here in Aragon — Garnacha is now one of the most widely planted red wine grape varieties in the world.
 In addition to Garnacha, we also have some White Muscat grapevines which make a delicious sweet dessert wine, as well as some Cabernet Sauvignon grape vines, which we mix with the Garnacha to create a dryer, less sweet red wine.